la2050/archive/_projects/2016/trauma-informed-teaching-initiative-a-win-for-teachers-and-students.md

 project_proposal_help:
   - 'Money '
   - Publicity/awareness
+project_description: >-
+  Teach For America operates in schools in low-income communities where students, who are more prone to trauma and high stress environments, have increased barriers to an excellent education.
+It is a central part of our mission to develop and mobilize quality teachers and leaders in education that can address educational inequity from all angles, including from a trauma-informed framework to transform classrooms, schools and entire school systems.
 project_impact: >-
   ["College matriculation rates","District-wide graduation rates","Proficiency
   in English and Language Arts and Math","Student education pipeline","Students’